apnea-signal/energy-model/docs/DNF_propulsion_model.md

   per-movement coefficients).
 - For each athlete, regress the wall/arm/leg/dolphin intensity multipliers so the modeled propulsion supply matches the required output for the first split.
+- Collapse the per-limb values into a single **movement intensity** by normalizing arm work/pull and leg work/kick against the cohort medians and averaging the two signals.
+If one limb lacks kicks in that split, the available limb sets the intensity on its own.

 Those proposed intensity values (expressed as low/moderate/high scalars) are surfaced for manual approval.
 Once approved, they become part of the source